olleheugene/nRF-DTM/README.md

 # Attention

 This is a personal project for convenient use of DTM.

-Therefore, there is no planning, development, and production-level testing at Nordic Semiconductor.
+Therefore, Nordic Semiconductor will not be provided with official support for this tool.

 But all bug reports and feedback are welcome. :)